eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :transport: The uninitialized structure used for managing the transport.
             This structure must be accessible during the connection.
-:platform: Structure which contains platform dependent members.
+:platform: Structure that contains platform-dependent members.
 :fd: File descriptor of the serial connection.
-Usually, the fd comes from the ``open`` OS function.
+Usually, the `fd` comes from the ``open`` OS function.
 :remote_addr: Identifier of the *Agent* in the serial connection.
               By default, the *Agent* identifier in a serial is 0.
 :local_addr: Identifier of the *Client* in the serial connection.